Responsibility for the burning of Smyrna: Non-contemporary sources

-Belltower of the Greek orthodox cathedral of Saint Fotini.
+Belltower of the Greek Orthodox cathedral of Saint Fotini.
 It was intentionally blown up with dynamite by the Turkish authorities following the 15–20 September fire.

 Donald Webster's version

-According to US scholar Donald E. Webster, who taught at the International College in Izmir between 1931 and 1934:
+According to US scholar Donald E. Webster, a "Turcophile" who taught at the International College in Izmir between 1931 and 1934:

 All the world heard about the great fire which destroyed much of beautiful Izmir.
 While every partisan accuses enemies of the incendiarism, the preponderance of impartial opinion blames the terror-stricken Armenians, who had bet their money on the wrong horse – a separatist national rather than a cultural individuality within the framework of the new, laïque Turkey."

 Turkish colonel Rachid Galib's claim

 In an article published in Current History, Turkish Colonel Rachid Galib stated that Harry Harling Lamb, the British Consul General at Smyrna, reported that he "had reason to believe that Greeks in concert with Armenians had burned Smyrna".

+However, Lamb actually reported that the Turks were the ones who deliberately burnt Smyrna and destroyed the city.